Basic Differences Between Raw Device, ASM Device and CFS:

-There are three options that Oracle proposes to implement a multi-instance system on a single storage: raw devices, Cluster file System (CFS) and Automatic Storage Management (ASM).
+There are three options that Oracle proposes to implement a multi-instance system on single storage: raw devices, Cluster File System (CFS) and Automatic Storage Management (ASM).
 Next, a detail of each option.

 What is the Raw Devices?

-A raw device is a contiguous region of a disk accessed through an interface that provides “raw” access to the input / output system.
-By saying “raw” access we are saying that it is not through the file system.
-On Unix, this interface is implemented with a character-device.
-In this way a direct access is achieved between a process and a logical disk.
+A raw device is a contiguous region of a disk accessed through an interface that provides “raw” access to the input/output system.
+By saying “raw” access, we are saying that it is not through the file system.
+On Unix, this interface is implemented with a character device.
+In this way, direct access is achieved between a process and a logical disk.
 In such an implementation, executing a write operation by a process will move the data to the device directly (not through the file system).
-Although this solution is very efficient (especially in a system with high input / output contention), it is the most complex of all the options from an administrative point of view.
+Although this solution is very efficient (especially in a system with high input/output contention), it is the most complex of all the options from an administrative point of view.